sethgis/Wind-Erosion-Modelling/source/Guide/ILSWE.rst

 *****************************************************************
 Computing Index of Land Susceptibility to Wind Erosion (ILSWE)
 *****************************************************************
-To compute index of land susceptibility to win derosion, a user can follow the following steps as showed in the illustration below.
+Index of Land Susceptibility to Wind Erosion is th eultimate product, generated when the wind factors are intergrated using a multiplication logic.
+The output  maps out areas that are sensitive or susceptible to be affacted by soil particle movement.

+Computation and request of Wind Erosion Sensitivity can be requested as shown below in LaSWE.

 .. figure:: ../_static/Images/ilswe.png